Delta Machine: Background and composition

 Thematically, much of the album is written from a personal point of view.
 Martin Gore said that the opening track "Welcome to My World" is "written from a much more personal point of view.
-I feel more at peace with my life and much better physically".Gahan also explained how getting cancer affected his songwriting on the track "Secret to the End" inspiring the line "is this the end?".
+I feel more at peace with my life and much better physically".
+Dave Gahan also explained how getting cancer affected his songwriting on the track "Secret to the End" inspiring the line "is this the end?".
 Lyrically, the song "Slow" is about "the joy of sex" as Gore described in an interview with Steffen Rüth.
-Gahan wrote about his struggle with substance abuse on the track "Should Be Higher" explaining that he won't even drink a glass of wine anymore because it could open a pandora's box.
+Gahan wrote about his struggle with substance abuse on the track "Should Be Higher" explaining that he won't even drink a glass of wine anymore because it could open a Pandora's box.
 Gore also felt that "Goodbye" sounds like a Beatles song but is hesitant to make that comparison.

-According to Dave Gahan, Delta Machine marks the end of the trilogy of records that Depeche Mode were recording with producer Ben Hillier, though the sound of this album differs from past albums.
-The album is Martin Gore and Gahan's thematic continuation to a dark, gloomy and bluesy aesthetic that Depeche Mode had started to explore in the late 1980s.
+According to Gahan, Delta Machine marks the end of the trilogy of records that Depeche Mode were recording with producer Ben Hillier, though the sound of this album differs from past albums.
+The album is Gore and Gahan's thematic continuation to a dark, gloomy and bluesy aesthetic that Depeche Mode had started to explore in the late 1980s.
 The Quietus writer Luke Turner viewed it as the band's "most powerful, gothic, twisted, electronic album since Violator".
 The sound of the album is also notable for its use of modular synthesisers.
 While "Welcome to My World" was built around a synth loop, other tracks such as "Heaven" were entirely written on the piano.
 The band debated leaving the song "My Little Universe" off the album due to its more techno sound that made it stand out.
 The song was also massively changed from Gore's demo.
 The song "Slow" was originally written by Gore as far back as the early 1990s for Songs of Faith and Devotion, but was pushed aside until the Delta Machine sessions taking on a much more bluesy sound.
 Currently it is the first song written by Martin Gore known to have been written and shelved before eventually seeing use on an album years after the time of its writing.